naftalic/ddmif/_build/html/_sources/introduction.md

 Can we test for market efficiency?

-- **Weak-form efficiency**: This can be tested by examining the autocorrelation of stock returns and the presence of momentum and reversal effects.
+- **Weak-form efficiency:** This can be tested by examining the autocorrelation of stock returns and the presence of momentum and reversal effects.
-- **Semi-strong form efficiency**: This can be tested by looking for anomalies such as earnings surprise persistence, January effect, low P/B, P/E ratios, and neglected firm effects (e.g. small cap stocks).
+- **Semi-strong form efficiency:** This can be tested by looking for anomalies such as earnings surprise persistence, January effect, low P/B, P/E ratios, and neglected firm effects (e.g. small cap stocks).
-- **Strong form efficiency**: This is challenging to test, but one way is to analyze insider trading transactions, limit order book data, and employee stock grants.
+- **Strong form efficiency:** This is challenging to test, but one way is to analyze insider trading transactions, limit order book data, and employee stock grants.

 # Market Anomalies

-- **Defining "normal" returns**: To determine if a strategy violates market efficiency, it's necessary to define what is considered a "normal" or "expected" return.
+- **Defining "normal" returns:** To determine if a strategy violates market efficiency, it's necessary to define what is considered a "normal" or "expected" return.
 This can be done by using a zero-investment portfolio or a security pricing model (e.g. CAPM).

-- **Testing strategy returns**: Using historical data, a strategy can be created and tested for excess returns that are statistically significant.
+- **Testing strategy returns:** Using historical data, a strategy can be created and tested for excess returns that are statistically significant.
 For example, creating an equal-weight portfolio of stocks whose analyst ratings improved in the last month and running a regression analysis.

 When testing for anomalies, it's important to be aware of data limitations and to ensure good organization of the data.
 A good knowledge of statistics and attention to detail is also critical to avoid mistakes in the analysis.